Inventory Management: Definition, Types, Methods, and Best Practices

 Key Benefits:

-• Identifies inefficiencies in inventory management.
+• Identifies management inefficiencies

-• Provides insights into cash flow and operational performance.
+• Provides cash flow and performance insights

 Challenges: